Sun Life Financial (TSE:SLF) PT Raised to C$71.00

-Sun Life Financial (TSE:SLF) (NYSE:SLF) had its target price boosted by stock analysts at Credit Suisse Group to C$71.00 in a note issued to investors on Friday, Stock Target Advisor reports.
-The firm currently has a “na” rating on the financial services provider’s stock.
-Credit Suisse Group’s target price would suggest a potential upside of 7.07% from the stock’s previous close.
+Sun Life Financial (TSE:SLF) (NYSE:SLF) had its price objective increased by stock analysts at National Bank Financial to C$71.00 in a report released on Thursday, Stock Target Advisor reports.
+The firm presently has an “outperform” rating on the financial services provider’s stock.
+National Bank Financial’s price objective would suggest a potential upside of 7.51% from the stock’s current price.

-Several other analysts have also recently commented on SLF.
-Evercore ISI reissued a “na” rating and issued a C$73.00 price target on shares of Sun Life Financial in a report on Wednesday, March 3rd.
-CIBC reaffirmed a “neutral” rating and issued a C$69.00 price objective on shares of Sun Life Financial in a research note on Tuesday, April 20th.
-Scotiabank raised their price objective on Sun Life Financial from C$70.00 to C$76.00 in a research note on Thursday.
-CSFB raised their price target on Sun Life Financial from C$67.00 to C$71.00 in a research report on Friday.
-Finally, Royal Bank of Canada reissued a “sector perform” rating and set a C$69.00 price target on shares of Sun Life Financial in a research report on Tuesday, April 20th.
-Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Sun Life Financial has an average rating of “Buy” and an average target price of C$70.00.
+SLF has been the topic of several other reports.
+National Bankshares increased their target price on shares of Sun Life Financial from C$69.00 to C$71.00 in a research note on Thursday.
+Royal Bank of Canada reissued a “sector perform” rating and set a C$69.00 target price on shares of Sun Life Financial in a research note on Thursday.
+TD Securities cut their target price on shares of Sun Life Financial from C$76.00 to C$75.00 and set a “buy” rating on the stock in a research note on Thursday.
+Evercore upped their price objective on shares of Sun Life Financial from C$72.00 to C$73.00 in a report on Wednesday, March 3rd.
+Finally, CIBC restated a “neutral” rating and set a C$69.00 price objective on shares of Sun Life Financial in a report on Tuesday, April 20th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Sun Life Financial currently has an average rating of “Buy” and a consensus target price of C$70.21.

 Sun Life Financial Inc, a financial services company, provides insurance, wealth, and asset management solutions to individuals and corporate clients worldwide.
 It offers term and permanent life, as well as health, dental, critical illness, long-term care, and disability insurance products.
 The company also provides reinsurance products; investment counselling and portfolio management services; mutual funds and segregated funds; trust and banking services; real estate property brokerage and appraisal services; and merchant banking services.